Works of fiction open up new worlds in the mind’s eye.

 Jack Kerouac – The Dharma Bums

 The Dharma Bums is a classic Beat Generation novel.
-It will reveal before you the mind of the California of the 1960’s.
+It will reveal before you the mind of California in the 1960s.
 At that time, the first notions of Zen Buddhism were transplanted to the West, and many people became fascinated by the new fad.
 This novel tells a story about just such people.
-I’m still puzzled by this book because I’m not sure if Kerouac was consciously trying to create an atmosphere of religious naiveté, or if he actually believed in the things he wrote about in the book (I’m afraid it was the latter).
+I’m still puzzled by this book because I’m not sure if Kerouac was consciously trying to create an atmosphere of religious naiveté, or if he believed in the things he wrote about in the book (I’m afraid it was the latter).
 Yet this book is amazing in many ways, and it inspires me to travel more and seek ecstasy based on contact with nature.
 It’s highly recommended for anyone interested in travel, adventure, and recklessness.

 Charles Dickens – Great Expectations

 I’ve read this book during my trip through Tuscany and Umbria and it forever stayed in my heart.
 It was my first encounter with Dickens and I was dazzled by his craftsmanship.
 I could imagine him sitting in his study for hours, trying to cook up the best possible sentences in the English language.
 I assure you, Great Expectations is full of these.
-It’s a coming of age story, and it’s about an orphan called Pip, and his adventures.
-Once upon a time he visits his parents’ tombstones at a somber graveyard in the marshes.
-He meets a stranger there, and after that meeting his life will never be the same.
+It’s a coming-of-age story, and it’s about an orphan called Pip, and his adventures.
+Once upon a time, he visited his parents’ tombstones at a somber graveyard in the marshes.
+He meets a stranger there, and after that meeting, his life will never be the same.

 Jack Kerouac – On the Road